IvoNet/clean-code-python/src/is_it_there_or_not/README.md

 - Test should be faster as no sleeps have bean build in anymore

 This is the observer pattern in action.

+Note that the removeObserver method is not strictly speaking part of the pattern, but that does not mean it is a bad idea :-).